Digital product development guide

 Budget constraints

 All technology choices should be realistic in relation to the budget.
-Where substantial budget constraints exist, we go with the principle of “test manually and create a good product” rather than try to force unit and integration testing into a budget that is too tight.
+Where budgets are tight, we go with the principle of “test manually and create a good product” overextending resources on automated unit or integration testing that cannot be properly supported.

 Future proof

-On the back end side, we tend to be very conservative – use VPS, automate via Ansible, and keep things as simple and dependency-free as possible.
-For most solutions, being cloud-provider independent is also a good idea.
+On the back end, we take a conservative approach: using VPS, automating deployments with Ansible, and keeping systems as simple and dependency-free as possible.
+For most solutions, maintaining cloud-provider independence is also recommended.

 Scalability

-by vertically scaling when needed: in practice, this means getting more powerful computers rather than building a cluster right away.
-The former is suitable for most cases in the long run as well – while the latter brings in additional complexity that might not be justified for the use case.
+Most services perform well with vertical scaling when needed — in practice, this means upgrading to more powerful machines rather than building a cluster right away.
+Vertical scaling is sufficient for most long-term use cases, whereas clustering adds complexity that may not be justified for the project’s scope.

 Security requirements